• Skip to main content

 Toward the end of its life cycle, the marijuana plant diverts all of its resources toward bud growth to maximize yield (how convenient for us!), letting its leaves die off.

-This type of yellowing is not an issue.
+The type of yellowing you get toward the end of flowering just before harvest time is not an issue.
 If this is what you have, you can safely stop reading at this point and get ready for a great harvest

 Possible Causes Of Chlorosis